-How to Create Your Google My Business Listing
+How to Create Your Google My Business Profile

-Why You Need a Google My Business Listing
+Why You Need a Google My Business profile

 Google My Business works on all platforms and devices: from Chrome to Safari and smartphone to desktop.
 Because you cannot dictate how and where your potential customers search in their micro-moments, it’s important that your business information shows up accurately and consistently everywhere.

-How to Create Your Google My Business Listing
+How to Create Your Google My Business profile

-Now that we see the importance of having a Google My Business listing, it’s time to build one for your business.
+Now that we see the importance of having a Google My Business profile, it’s time to build one for your business.

 Step 1: Search for your business